nuke-haus/mapnuke/README.md

 - Currently missing map layouts for the following player counts: 21, 22.
 - Improve performance.
 Map generation process is kind of sluggish right now.
 The sprite placement code needs optimizing.
 - Improve poor FPS when many sprites are being rendered on large maps....
 If possible.
-- Improve sprite placement.
-Currently some sprites will overlap in places where they shouldn't.

 ### The art to-do list

 I'm a programmer first and foremost, so my sprite art is kind of lacking.

 - More sprite variety.
-Every type of sprite (ie. trees, mountains) should have, at the very least, 4 variants.
+Every type of sprite (ie. trees, mountains) should have, at the very least, 5 variants.
 - Add unique sprites for hot and cold province modifiers.
 For example, a swamp with the colder province attribute should have some sort of unique sprite.
 - Improve province shaders.
 Sea shaders should have a nice shoreline but they don't.
-Mountain/highland/cave province shaders kind of suck.

 ### The wish list